 Most sales organizations are used to one or two-day events, but science shows those traditional methods are ineffective, and salespeople forget most of the information within days.
 And besides, with remote sales teams, it’s not even practical anymore to fly everyone in for a live event.

 The alternative, a virtual sales training program, is actually better when implemented correctly.
-If you are serious about leveling up the skills of your remote sales team, you must listen to my conversation with my Mario on this episode of The Modern Selling Podcast.
+If you are serious about leveling up the skills of your remote sales team, you must listen to this episode of The Modern Selling Podcast:

 When it comes to virtual sales training and teaching your team all the digital selling skills they need to succeed, you can either implement a program yourself or hire an experienced sales training company to level up the skills of your sellers.